ach26188/socautomationlab/README.md

 ![image](https://github.com/user-attachments/assets/d0a47aaa-7c08-430c-96d0-b5d86643d824

 ### Part 3: Windows installation
-Intro: The Windows 10 VM will be our sandbox in which we can release our Mimikatz exploit into our VM and able to receive logs/events.
+Step 0: The Windows 10 VM will be our sandbox in which we can release our Mimikatz exploit into our VM and able to receive logs/events.
 Recommend watching the YouTube video for Windows 10 installation on Virtual box: https://www.youtube.com/watch?v=CMGa6DsGIpc&pp=ygUed2luZG93cyAxMCB2aXJ0dWFsYm94IHR1dG9yaWFs

-Step 0: Before starting this project I already had a Windows 10 VM installed on VMWare Workstation.
+- Before starting this project I already had a Windows 10 VM installed on VMWare Workstation.
 ![image](https://github.com/user-attachments/assets/20def673-0168-45cf-b964-d9f217d87dc2)